Black screen of death: Windows 3.x

 In Windows 3.x, the black screen of death is the behavior that occurred when a DOS-based application failed to execute properly.
 It often occurred in connection with certain operations while networking drivers were resident in memory.
-(Commonly, but not exclusively, it was seen while the Novell NetWare client for DOS, NETX, was loaded.)
+(Commonly, but not exclusively, it was seen while the Novell NetWare client for MS-DOS, NETX, was loaded.)

 The issue was fixed in most instances by adding an additional section in the SYSTEM.INI file of affected clients with the text TimerCriticalSection = 10000.
 The files vtdapi.386re.386 and vipx.38id-1991 were also updated by Ed Brown, a technician with the Coca-Cola Company's IT department in Atlanta, GA.
 He reports that the company was rolling out Windows 3.0 within the Global Marketing group, and the users attempted to run WordPerfect, they received a black screen.